gRoussac/rustSDK/docs/README.md

 console.log(block_hash);
 ```

-You can find more examples in the [Angular example app](examples/frontend/angular/src/app/app.component.ts) or in the [React example app](examples/frontend/react/src/App.tsx) or by reading [Puppeteer e2e tests](./tests/e2e/).
+You can find more examples in [NodeJs examples](examples/desktop/node/index.ts) or in the [Angular example app](examples/frontend/angular/src/app/app.component.ts) or in the [React example app](examples/frontend/react/src/App.tsx) or by reading [Puppeteer e2e tests](tests/e2e/puppeteer/tests.spec.ts).

 </details>